Contest Support provided by UT Tyler School of Education & Psychology

 The Mathletics competition is designed to challenge high achieving 4th and

-The multiple choice/short answer written exam primarily uses released test items from state exams across the country.
-The finals competition problems are generated from problem solving resources
+The multiple choice/short answer written exam uses released items from state exams across the country.
+The finals round problems are taken from resources

 that cater to upper elementary and lower middle school.